Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 • Replace your home’s air filters once a month to every 3 months.

-• Address leaks in your home.
+• Address leaks and drafts in your home.

 • Get an energy audit or HVAC maintenance checkup.